vllm-project/vllm/.buildkite/nightly-benchmarks/README.md

 -  The `test_name` attributes is a unique identifier for the test.
 In `latency-tests.json`, it must start with `latency_`.
 -  The `parameters` attribute control the command line arguments to be used for `benchmark_latency.py`.
 Note that please use underline `_` instead of the dash `-` when specifying the command line arguments, and `quick-benchmark.sh` will convert the underline to dash when feeding the arguments to `benchmark_latency.py`.
 For example, the corresponding command line arguments for `benchmark_latency.py` will be `--model meta-llama/Meta-Llama-3-8B --tensor-parallel-size 1 --load-format dummy --num-iters-warmup 5 --num-iters 15`

-The number of this test is stable -- a slight change on the value of this number says something.
+Note that the performance numbers are highly sensitive to the value of the parameters.
+Please make sure the parameters are set correctly.

 WARNING: The benchmarking script will save json results by itself, so please do not configure `--output-json` parameter in the json file.

 ### Throughput test
 The tests are specified in `throughput-tests.json`.
 The syntax is similar to `latency-tests.json`, except for that the parameters will be fed forward to `benchmark_throughput.py`.

-The number of this test is also stable -- a slight change on the value of this number says something.
+The number of this test is also stable -- a slight change on the value of this number might vary the performance numbers by a lot.

 ### Serving test
 We test the throughput by using `benchmark_serving.py` with request rate = inf to cover the online serving overhead.
 The corresponding parameters are in `serving-tests.json`, and here is an example:

 ```